Milan Stojadinović: Replacement

-A day before the elections on 11 December 1938, Stojadinović told a group of journalists at a press conference in Belgrade that the JRZ's platform was: "One King, one nation, one state, prosperity at home, peace on the borders".
-During the election, Stojadinović presented himself as a strongman with campaign pamphlets proclaiming the slogan "one king, one nation, one state" and featured photographs of Stojadinović giving speeches to his uniformed followers.
-In late 1938 he was re-elected, albeit with a smaller margin than expected, failed in pacifying the Croats, raised a military-like legion of his own followers ('Green Shirts'), and did not formulate any clear political programme, providing the regent Paul with a welcomed pretext upon which to replace Stojadinović, on 5 February 1939, with Dragiša Cvetković.
-Prince Paul had by early 1939 come to see the ambitious Stojadinović with his dreams of being a fascist leader, as a threat to his own power.
+A day before the elections on 11 December 1938, Stojadinović told a group of Belgrade journalists that the JRZ's platform was "One King, one nation, one state, prosperity at home, peace on the borders".
+During the election, Stojadinović presented himself as a strongman, with campaign pamphlets that proclaimed the slogan "one king, one nation, one state" and that featured photographs of Stojadinović giving speeches to uniformed followers.
+In late 1938 he was re-elected, albeit with a smaller margin than expected.
+As Stojadinović had failed to pacify the Croats, had raised a legion of uniformed followers ('Green Shirts'), and had no clear political programme, the regent Paul saw fit to replace Stojadinović, on 5 February 1939, with Dragiša Cvetković.
+Prince Paul had by early 1939 come to see the ambitious Stojadinović, with his fascist pretensions, as a threat to his own power.

-Following his replacement, the Prince Regent went further by detaining Stojadinović without proper cause until he had managed, with the help of his strong personal ties to King George VI of the UK (who had been the Prince Regent's best man in 1923) to enlist the support of the United Kingdom to have Stojadinović sent into exile to the British Crown colony of Mauritius, where he was kept during World War II.
-On 17 March 1941, Stojadinović was handed over to a British Army force in Greece, from where he was sent on to Mauritius.
+The Prince Regent then went further, detaining Stojadinović without proper cause and eventually exiling him on 17 March 1941, possibly with help from King George VI of the UK (who had been the Prince Regent's best man in 1923), to the British Crown colony of Mauritius, where he was kept during World War II.
 By this point, Paul favored exile as he feared Stojadinović could be the focus of a pro-Axis coup directed from Berlin.
-Paul wanted to ensure that there was no alternative leadership in Belgrade for which the Axis powers could do a deal with.
-The British Prime Minister Winston Churchill justified interning Stojadinović in Mauritius as he was a "potential Quisling and an enemy".
+Paul wanted to ensure that there was no alternative leadership in Belgrade through which the Axis powers could make a deal.
+British prime minister Winston Churchill justified interning Stojadinović in Mauritius as he was a "potential Quisling and an enemy".